-Impatience rises as aid still blocked to Ethiopia’s Tigray
+UN upset that aid still blocked to Ethiopia’s Tigray region

 In a separate statement, the head of the Norwegian Refugee Council, Jan Egeland, said his organization is “deeply concerned to find that humanitarian access to the region is still significantly constrained. ...
 These people can no longer be made to wait.
 Aid must not be left at a standstill.
 We have been standing ready to deliver food, emergency shelter and other essential materials for weeks, and we expected this deal to clear the way.”

-The U.N. announced the deal with Ethiopia’s government last Wednesday, saying it was signed a few days earlier on Nov.
-29. The agreement, crucially, allows access only to areas under Ethiopian government control.
-But even those areas are apparently not yet open.
+The U.N. announced the deal with Ethiopia’s government last Wednesday, saying it was signed on Nov.
+29. The agreement allows access only to areas under Ethiopian government control but even those areas are apparently not yet open.

-For more than a month, since the fighting erupted Nov.
-4 between Ethiopia’s government and the government of the Tigray region following months of rising tensions, aid-laden trucks have waited at the borders of Tigray, a region of some 6 million people.

-Warnings have become increasingly dire about food, fuel, clean water, cash and other necessities running out.
+The fighting in the region erupted Nov.
+4 between Ethiopia’s government and the government of the Tigray region following months of rising tensions.
+Since then, aid-laden trucks have waited at the borders of Tigray, a region of 6 million people, even as warnings have become increasingly dire about the lack of food, fuel, clean water, cash and other necessities.

+“Full access for humanitarian actors must be guaranteed,” EU foreign policy chief Josep Borrell tweeted Tuesday.

+Ethiopian Prime Minister Abiy Ahmed’s office said Monday it was working with the U.N. and others to extend humanitarian assistance “with a well-coordinated framework led by the federal government.”

+The U.N., however, has stressed the importance of a humanitarian approach that is neutral and unfettered.

-Even after Prime Minister Abiy Ahmed declared victory Nov.
-28 in what he called a “law enforcement operation” against a Tigray government he now considers illegitimate, fighting has continued in parts of the region.
+Even after Abiy declared victory on Nov.
+28 in what he called a “law enforcement operation” against a Tigray government he now considers illegitimate, fighting has continued in parts of the region, further complicating access for aid.

 Thousands of people are thought to have been killed in the power struggle between the Tigray People’s Liberation Front, which dominated Ethiopia’s government and military for more than a quarter-century, and the government of Abiy, who sidelined the TPLF soon after taking power in 2018 and introduced dramatic political reforms that won him the Nobel Peace Prize.

 Now Abiy rejects the idea of dialogue with the TPLF.
-Both sides are heavily armed, leading to fears of another drawn-out conflict in the strategic Horn of Africa nation that is the continent’s second most populous country.
+Both sides are heavily armed, leading to fears of another drawn-out conflict in the strategic Horn of Africa nation that is the continent’s second-most populous country.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.